Keeley Hawes

 Keeley Hawes and Matthew Macfadyen

-Hawes managed to maintain a friendly relationship with her first husband, noting, "I have a couple of wonderful friends, my husband and my ex-husband.
+She later recalled her first encounter with Matthew: Hawes has managed to stay on good terms with her first husband, explaining, "I have a couple of wonderful friends, my husband and my ex-husband.
 When children are involved, you just have to work things out."

 Keeley Hawes» Tomb Raider sound effects - The Graham Norton Show